chaconlab/IMOD/TUTORIAL.md

 </tr>
 </tbody>
 </table>
 <p>By default we consider all but χ.
-The removal of these angles does not affect the low energy modes and will reduce the problem dimensionality by around 1/2 in proteins and 1/5 in nucleic acids.
+Removing these angles does not affect the low energy modes and will reduce the problem dimensionality by around 1/2 in proteins and 1/5 in nucleic acids.
 ```
 >imode 1ab3.pdb -x -o imodeX
 ```

 #### By secondary structure

 <p>With iMOd you can fix the ICs depending on the secondary structure SS it belongs to.
-This can be done using the −−ss option followed by a letter identifier (H for helix, E for beta strands and C for others).
+This can be done using the −−ss option followed by a letter identifier (H for helix, E for beta strands, and C for others).
 Note you may fix any combination of SS by adding an identifier as you need; for example, "−S EC" will fix beta and coil.
 To fix all ICs related to α-helices and β-sheets, just type prompt:
 ```
 >imode 1ab3.pdb -S HE --save_fixfile -o imodeHE</div>
 ```